-The Alter of Novardok teaches that there are two different types of people, the chochom and the talmid chochom.
+The Alter of Novardok teaches that there are two different types of people, the chacham and the talmid chacham.

 Are you a student of wisdom?

 If so, this book is for you.

 In it, we join master educator Ari Goldwag on his journey from superficial “nice-ness” to true goodness.